b-tang/portfolio/README.md

 ## Portfolio

-Welcome to my portfolio!
-This site serves as an online portfolio and a space where I showcase my projects, and provide ways to connect with me.
+Welcome to my minimalist portfolio!
+This site serves as an online portfolio and a space where I showcase my projects, and provide ways to connect with me with simplicity user experience.

 ## Table of Contents